pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

 Sequenced Item Mapper
 =====================

-The library has an object class ``SequencedItemMapper``, which is used to map between sequenced item namedtuple objects and sequential application-level objects, such as domain event objects.
+A sequenced item mapper is used by the event store to map between sequenced item namedtuple objects and sequential application-level objects, such as domain event objects.

+The library provides a sequenced item mapper object class, called ``SequencedItemMapper``.

 .. code:: python

     from eventsourcing.infrastructure.sequenceditemmapper import SequencedItemMapper

-The method ``to_sequenced_item()`` can be used to convert domain events to sequenced item objects.

 The method ``from_sequenced_item()`` can be used to convert sequenced item objects to domain events.